vicenteicc2008/edk2-goyavewifi/README.md

 SprdGpioDxe driver is from halal-beef's [edk2-exynos9830](https://github.com/halal-beef/edk2-exynos9830).

-some drivers like SprdClockDxe, SprdMmcDxe and SprdI2CDxe are from u-boot and kernel
+some drivers like SprdMmcDxe and SprdI2CDxe are from u-boot and linux kernel